 Through moderate-throughput data collection and advanced statistical modeling, we show that integral membrane protein expression and plasma membrane localization can be predicted.
 With this powerful tool we can confidently identify expressing and localizing ChR variants from a library of nearly 120,000 chimeras.

-Given the complexity inherent in these cellular processes it is surprising and impressive that we can make accurate prediction based solely on amino acid sequence.
-We can manage a comparable level of predictive power with a training set of only 50 chimeras.
+Given the complexity inherent in these cellular processes it is surprising and impressive that we can make accurate predictions based solely on amino acid sequence.
+Moreover, we can manage a comparable level of predictive power with a training set of only 50 chimeras.

 We can also glean information on the sequence determinates of ChR chimera expression